gensx-inc/gensx/examples/chat-memory/README.md

 ## Overview

-This application leverages:
-- `@gensx/core` for workflow management
-- `@gensx/openai` for OpenAI integration
-- `@gensx/storage` for persistent chat history storage

 The ChatMemoryWorkflow takes a `threadId` and a `message` as inputs.
 Each chat thread maintains its own conversation history, enabling context-aware responses across multiple interactions.

 Here's what happens when you run the workflow: